 Digital Accessibility Grants

-Michigan Engineering Digital Accessibility Grant Pilot Program
+Michigan Engineering Digital Accessibility Grant Program Pilot

 Our grant program fosters a culture of innovation, collaboration and curiosity, aiming to make significant strides toward creating accessible courses by design and maintaining digitally accessible course content.